Psy-Fer/interARTIC/README.md

 ```

 Once extracted, you should see two directories:
-1. *FLFL031920* containing a data from a nanopore sequencing run of 10 multiplexed SARS-CoV-2 isolates, performed on an ONT GridION.
-The *.fast5* files, *.fastq* files and the sequencing summary file are amongst the extracted data.
+1. *FLFL031920* containing data from a nanopore sequencing run of 10 multiplexed SARS-CoV-2 isolates, performed on an ONT GridION.
+The *.fast5* files, *.fastq* files and the sequencing summary file are among the extracted data.
 This example dataset follows the same directory structure of a nanopore sequencing run with live base-calling enabled.
 2. *sample-barcodes* containing a *.csv* manifest file that matches sample names to sample barcodes.

 For detailed information on the input data structure and *.csv* manifest file, please visit the InterARTIC usage guide [here](https://psy-fer.github.io/interARTIC/usage/).